euan-forrester/photo-recommender/README.md

 - Centralize logging and make it searchable.
 Maybe like this: https://aws.amazon.com/solutions/centralized-logging/
 - Make puller-flickr only get incremental updates since the last time it ran, rather than pulling all data every time
 - Make puller-flickr look for deletions of favorites
-- Add tracking for what percentage complete we are complete getting data for a user
 - Investigate transaction usage in the batch database writer: does committing after every batch help improve concurrency? is there a better transaction isolation level to use to help concurrency?
 - Add auth to API server - use AWS API gateway?
 - Audit for XSS attacks